opdavies/oliverdavies.uk/source/_posts/2018-05-06-creating-custom-docksal-commands.md

 ---
 title: Creating a Custom PHPUnit Command for Docksal
-summary: This week I’ve started writing some custom commands for my Drupal projects that use Docksal, including one to easily run PHPUnit tests in Drupal 8.
-This is the process of how I created this command.
+excerpt: How to write custom commands for Docksal, including one to easily run PHPUnit tests in Drupal 8.
 tags:
     - docksal
     - drupal